tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - Constants in Rails applications are the subject of much debate in the forums.
 The understanding of what should be constant varies widely.
 - The context for this application includes:
-   - engineering and scientific constants that are indepedent of the application, such as standard ratings for circuit breakers, cable sizes, etc.
+   - Engineering and scientific constants that are indepedent of the application, such as standard ratings for circuit breakers, cable sizes, etc.
    - Role Based Access Control (RBAC) system configuration.
+   - Default setup for disciplines and associated prefix schemata.
 - Refer to docs/CONSTANTS.md for details on the constants management system implemented for this application.

 ### MVC Guidelines